Skip to main content

 The Endocrine Calibration Protocol

 Your body’s capacity for change is commanded by a select group of powerful hormones.
 Each one issues a specific set of instructions that can either accelerate your progress or actively sabotage it.
 Calibrating your system means understanding these key agents and the levers that control them.
-The stimulus from is the trigger, but the subsequent hormonal response is what truly forges strength and sculpts form.
+The stimulus from resistance training is the trigger, but the subsequent hormonal response is what truly forges strength and sculpts form.
 This response is the critical factor for tissue growth.

 An optimal hormonal profile creates an anabolic state, a biological condition primed for growth and repair.
 Conversely, a misaligned profile fosters a catabolic state, where the body breaks down its own tissues for energy.
 Your daily habits, nutrition, stress levels, and sleep quality are constantly tuning these systems, pushing you toward one state or the other.
 Mastering your physique requires mastering this internal chemistry.